Ronja-Mueller/Samplify/README.md

   ```bash
   Ctrl + a + d
   ```

-5. Check Progress

-- Reattach to the session:
+- Check progress by retaching to the session:
   ```bash
   screen -r samplify_session
   ```